epage/epage.github.io/blog/dev/testing.md

   from being introduced.

 For false-positives, your options are:
-- Play whack-a-mole by adding `ignores directives` in the code
+- Play whack-a-mole by adding "ignores directives" in the code
 - Warn (in IDE) but don't error (in CI).

 ## Proof systems